Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Introduction

 \subsubsection{Gan--Gross--Prasad cycles}

-\lb{ggp cycle def} Let $\pi$ be a stable,\footnote{If $\pi$ is only assumed to be tempered but not stable, we can still define $Z_{\pi}$ with values in the Selmer group of a certain Galois representation (see \S~\ref{ssec: ggp cycle}).} cuspidal automorphic representation of $\G(\A)$ trivial at infinity, over some finite extension $L$ of $\Q_{p}$; let $\Pi={\rm BC}(\pi)$.
+\lb{ggp cycle def} Let $\pi$ be a stable,\footnote{If $\pi$ is only assumed to be tempered but not stable, we can still define $Z_{\pi}$ with values in the Selmer group of a certain direct summand of~$\rho_\Pi$ (see \S~\ref{ssec: ggp cycle}).} cuspidal automorphic representation of $\G(\A)$ trivial at infinity, over some finite extension $L$ of $\Q_{p}$; let $\Pi={\rm BC}(\pi)$.
 According to Hypothesis \ref{hyp coh}, there is an injective map

 well-defined uniquely up to scalar multiples.
 We identify $\pi$ with the image of this map, and define the \emph{Gan--Gross--Prasad functional} \beq \lb{Zpi intro} Z_{\pi}\colon \pi &\to H^{1}_{f}(F, \rho_{\Pi})\\ \phi&\mapsto Z_{\pi}(\phi)\coloneqq \phi_{*}Z. \eeq We call elements in its image \emph{Gan--Gross--Prasad cycles}.